vaterlaus/django_cassandra_backend/README.txt

   daemon not running, a versioning mismatch between client and Cassandra daemon, etc. Currently you just get a somewhat uninformative exception in these cases.
-- Currently the code is hard-coded to use a consistency level of ONE for all operations.
-The simplest way I was planning on fixing this was to add CASSANDRA_READ_CONSISTENCY_LEVEL and CASSANDRA_WRITE_CONSISTENCY_LEVEL database settings that would be used for those values.
-If an application needed to use different values of these things for different operations that would be supported by having multiple database settings and using the Django multiple database support.
-Another possibility would be to add a way to override these values for different models.